mamunemon-01/BFE/README.md

 # BFE

-A machine learning based system for recognizing Bangladeshi Facial Expression (BFE).
+A machine learning based system for recognizing Bangladeshi Facial Expressions (BFE).

-## Why This Course?
+## Why This Project?
-This project is a part of my graduate thesis.
+This project is a part of my graduate thesis titled "A Learning Approach to Recognize Masked Facial Expressions of the Bangladeshi People".

 ## Features
 - User Friendly
 - Support for both JPG and PNG images
 - Informative